JMC110/Data-Science-Challenge/README.md

 ![Snip20200315_2](https://user-images.githubusercontent.com/13540908/76710231-05c9f980-66c3-11ea-8dba-fc0ffdc72b2b.png)

+**Conclusion:** pyLDAvis represents all the topics/labels selected and the words associated to it.
-**Conclusion:** The Perplexity and Coherence sore for the year 2008 news Titles-
+The Perplexity and Coherence score for the year 2008 news Titles-

 ![image](https://user-images.githubusercontent.com/13540908/76710419-a79e1600-66c4-11ea-9bf8-10bdb770ac67.png)

-*Kindly use NBviewer for visualizing the pyLDAvis which represents all the topics selected and the words associated to it.*
+*Kindly use NBviewer for visualizing the pyLDAvis.*